MarginaliaSearch/www.marginalia.nu/content/log/87_absurd_success/index.md

 ![The new tables](newdesign.png)

-We're still softly relating the DOCUMENT and DOMAIN tables acoss databases, but we never actually need to join the two; in fact in a disaster scenario, the most important bits of the DOMAIN table can be re-constructed from the DOCUMENT table.
+We're still softly relating the DOCUMENT and DOMAIN tables arcoss databases, but we never actually need to join the two; in fact in a disaster scenario, the most important bits of the DOMAIN table can be re-constructed from the DOCUMENT table.

 I'm glossing over some details...